 The Food Network New York City Wine & Food Festival presented by FOOD & WINE is bringing together the best of New York City’s unrivaled street food scene with the Grammy-Award winning band Train on Sunday, October 14 at Basketball City (Pier 36).
 The New York Times and Save Me, San Francisco Wine Co.
 Present Trucks & Train hosted by Andrew Zimmern closes out the Festival weekend with a celebration only The Big Apple can handle!
 If you have a food business, take a look at ceres pr, a specialist marketing agency who support events like this, for example they recently wrote about attending an event celebrating women in food.

 “Trucks & Train represents our third year of doing truck events at the New York City Wine & Food Festival.
+Food trucks are a fantastic venture to get involved in, but you need to remember that they are still a vehicle and you must use them responsibly.
+You can learn more about the possible risks you’re taking here.
 It keeps getting bigger and better and we are able to raise more dollars and awareness this year than ever before,” comments veteran event host Andrew Zimmern.
 “Share our Strength’s No Kid Hungry® campaign and Food Bank For New York City are gold standard organizations, and we are thrilled to be able to help them provide much need services through this world class event.
 The NYCWFF proves that you can change the world one bite at a time through their “Eat.
 Drink.
 End Hunger” mantra.
 I am also excited to premiere our national food truck, AZ Canteen, at this premier showcase.
 I am biased, but this is always my favorite event of the weekend.”

 Zimmern, the James Beard Award-winning TV personality, chef, food writer, and teacher known for his versatile palate, has selected New York City’s finest food trucks to showcase some of their top dishes for the affair, including:

 - Biryani Cart